 Kimahli holds a CFRE with a Bacc.Social Science (Political Science) from the University of Ottawa.
 Among career highlights he helped launch the Canadian HIV/AIDS Legal Network's legal challenge to Jamaica's anti-sodomy law, led community engagement initiatives including the Human Rights Networking Zone at multiple international AIDS conferences and developed a monitoring and evaluation framework on legal advocacy.
 Since joining Rainbow Railroad as Executive Director, he guided the organization through its first strategic plan, and led the Rainbow Railroad to its transformational growth, which led to successful interventions in Chechnya and Egypt.
-He and Rainbow Railroad have been recognized with several awards, including the International Lesbian & Gay Travel Association’s Pathfinder Award, the Mark S Bonham Centre for Sexual Diversity Studies 2018 Award, the Association for Fundraising Professionals Mo Davies Small Organization for Excellence in Fundraising, and the 2018 Inspire Award for Community Organization of the Year.
+He and Rainbow Railroad have been recognized with several awards, including the International Lesbian & Gay Travel Association’s Pathfinder Award, the Mark S Bonham Centre for Sexual Diversity Studies 2018 Award, and the 2018 Inspire Award for Community Organization of the Year.

 Kimahli was listed in Out Magazine Out 100 profile of influential LGBT people and will be accepting an honorary doctorate of law from the University of Victoria in November.